Liz's Early Learning Spot

 Using these interactive number lines

-• Starting at 0, fly 4 spaces, then fly onwards 2 more spaces.
-How far are you away from 0 now?
+• Start at 0, move forward 4 jumps, then 2 more.
+How far from 0 now?
+Say the number sentence aloud.

-• Start at 10.
-Fly backwards 3 spaces, then another 3 spaces.
+• Start at 10 and move back 3 jumps, then 3 more.
 Where are you now?

 A fantastic teaching pack for introducing number lines! $